SQream/sqream_docs/configuration_guides/current_configuration_method.rst

 **************************
 Configuring SQream
 **************************
-The **Configuring SQream** page describes SQream’s method for configuring your instance of SQream and includes the following topics:
+The **Configuring SQream** page describes how to configure your instance of SQream and includes the following topics:

 .. contents::
    :local: